-- Ownership of risk at the business level: Group Heads are responsible for ownership of material risks that arise in, or because of, the business' operations, including identification, measurement, control and mitigation of these risks.
-Before taking decisions, clear analysis of the risks is sought to ensure those taken are consistent with the risk appetite and strategy of Macquarie - Understanding worst case outcomes: Macquarie's risk management approach is based on examining the consequences of worst case outcomes and determining whether these are acceptable and within Macquarie's risk appetite.
+- ownership of risk at the business level: Group Heads are responsible for ownership of all material risks that arise in, or because of, the business' operations, including identification, measurement, control and mitigation of these risks.
+Before taking decisions, clear analysis of the risks is sought to ensure those taken are consistent with the risk appetite and strategy of Macquarie - understanding worst case outcomes: Macquarie's risk management approach is based on examining the consequences of worst case outcomes and determining whether these are acceptable and within Macquarie's risk appetite.
 This approach is adopted for all material risk types and is often achieved by stress testing.
-Macquarie operates a number of sophisticated quantitative risk management processes, but the foundation of the approach is the informed consideration of both quantitative and qualitative inputs by highly experienced professionals - Requirement for an independent sign-off by risk management: Macquarie places significant importance on having a strong, independent Risk Management Group charged with signing off all material risk acceptance decisions.
+Macquarie operates a number of sophisticated quantitative risk management processes, but the foundation of the approach is the informed consideration of both quantitative and qualitative inputs by highly experienced professionals - requirement for an independent sign-off by RMG: Macquarie places significant importance on having a strong, independent Risk Management Group charged with signing off all material risk acceptance decisions.
 It is essential that RMG has the capability to do this effectively.
-RMG has invested in recruiting skilled professionals, many with trading or investment banking experience.
+RMG has invested in recruiting skilled professionals from a range of industries, including those with trading or investment banking experience.
 For all material proposals, RMG's opinion must be sought at an early stage in the decision-making process.
 The approval document submitted to Senior Management must include independent input from RMG on risk and return.

-2.0 Risk Management Governance and Framework
+2.0 Risk Management Governance and Framework continued